Latin American, Caribbean, and Latinx Studies

 Students may elect to major in Latin American, Caribbean, and Latinx Studies or to coordinate a major in Latin American, Caribbean, and Latinx Studies with digital and computational studies, education, or environmental studies.
 Students pursuing a coordinate major may not normally elect a second major.
 Non-majors may elect to minor in Latin American, Caribbean, and Latinx Studies.

-Margaret Boyle, Program Director
+Michele Reid-Vazquez, Program Director

 Elizabeth Palmer, Program Coordinator

-Professor: Nadia V. Celis (Romance Languages and Literatures)
+Professors: Margaret Boyle‡ (Romance Languages and Literatures), Nadia V. Celis (Romance Languages and Literatures)

-Assistant Professor: Irina Popescu
+Assistant Professor: Irina Popescu‡

-Contributing Faculty: Ireri Chavez Barcenas, Germán Cárdenas-Alaminos, Karime Castillo‡, Javier Cikota, Elena M. Cueto Asín‡, Angel Matos, Gustavo Faverón Patriau, Joseph Jay Sosa, Krista E. Van Vleet, Hanétha Vété-Congolo‡, Carolyn Wolfenzon Niego, Túlio Zillie
+Contributing Faculty: Ireri Chavez Barcenas, Germán Cárdenas-Alaminos‡, Karime Castillo, Javier Cikota, Elena M. Cueto Asín, Angel Matos, Gustavo Faverón Patriau, Joseph Jay Sosa‡, Krista E. Van Vleet, Hanétha Vété-Congolo*, Carolyn Wolfenzon Niego, Túlio Zillie

 Latin American, Caribbean, and Latinx Studies (LACLaS) Major